 All German schools abroad in the German Schools Abroad International Network are obligated to provide the highest standards of instruction and school quality.
 Across the globe, the ZfA (Central Agency for German Schools Abroad) supports German schools abroad in their efforts to fulfill this obligation.
 The ZfA systematically helps schools implement their goals for improvement as defined by their quality management plans.

-The subsidizing federal and state-level agencies in the Federal Republic of Germany codified internationally recognized quality standards in November of 2006 in their publication, “Quality Standards of the Federal Republic of Germany and its States for German Schools Abroad.”
+The subsidizing federal and state-level agencies in the Federal Republic of Germany codified internationally recognized quality standards in November of 2006 (updated in 2019) in their publication, “Quality Standards of the Federal Republic of Germany and its States for German Schools Abroad.”